 He has received numerous honors and is a member of the American Academy of Dermatology, American Medical Association, Medical Society of Virginia, Phi Beta Kappa and Golden Key Honor Society.

 Margaret J. Constante, Nurse Practitioner, joined Commonwealth Dermatology in 2004 after six years of acute care surgery and trauma nursing at the Medical College of Virginia.
-She is board certified as a Family Nurse Practitioner earning her Master’s Degree in the Science of Nursing from Virginia Commonwealth University in 2004.
+She is board certified as a Family Nurse Practitioner earning her Doctor of Nursing Practice, from Old Dominion University in 2014 and her Master’s Degree in the Science of Nursing from Virginia Commonwealth University in 2004.

 She received her Bachelor’s Degree from Norfolk State University where she graduated first in her class with Summa Cum Laude distinction in 1998.
+She is serving as an adjunct faculty member for Old Dominion University, School of Nursing Doctoral Program and as an advisor for doctorate nursing students in Capstone/research practicum course.
 She is currently a member of the Virginia Council of Nurse Practitioners and Sigma Theta Tau National Honor Society.
 Resume

 Amy E. Black, Nurse Practitioner, joined Commonwealth Dermatology in 2007 after four years of physician practice experience in various specialty settings.
 She is Board Certified as a Nurse Practitioner, graduating with a Master’s Degree in the Science of Nursing in 2002.

 She earned her Bachelor’s Degree from Virginia Commonwealth University in 2001 where she was a member of the Nursing Honor Society and recipient of two scholarships based upon academic achievement.
 She is a member of the Virginia Council of Nurse Practitioners, Dermatology Nurses’ Association, and Richmond Dermatologic Society.